 The allure of shiny objects seems to be part of the human condition.
-We like stuff that’s hip, trendy, and new.
-That even applies to points in the calendar.
-At a certain season in time, we give each other best wishes for the months ahead.
-And though I personally find it counter-productive, some people even take pleasure in bashing what they left behind.
+We like stuff new.
+That even applies to points on the calendar.
+At a certain season in time, we share best wishes for the months ahead.
+And though I personally find it counter-productive, some people even take pleasure in bashing what they left behind, with a “Good riddance.”

 In contrast, the wisest person who ever lived said this: “The end of a thing is better than its beginning.”
 Why would that be?